survivejs/webpack-book/manuscript/packages/02_authoring.md

 * *index.js* - On small projects, it's enough to have the code at the root.
 On larger ones, you may want to start splitting it up further.
 * *package.json* - npm metadata in JSON format
 * *README.md* - README is the most important document of your project.
 It is written in Markdown format and provides an overview.
 For smallest projects, the full documentation can fit there.
-It will be shown on the package page at *npmjs.com*.
+It is shown on the package page at *npmjs.com*.
 * *LICENSE* - You can include licensing information within your project.
-You should refer to the license by name from *package.json* as otherwise, npm will give a warning.
+You should refer to the license by name from *package.json* as otherwise, npm gives a warning.
 If you are using a custom license, you can link to it instead.
 In commercial projects, you may want to set `"private": true` to avoid pushing your work to public inadvertently.

 In larger projects, you may find the following: